 The film was originally going to be directed by Bill and Susan Kroyer, the husband-and-wife team behind FernGully: The Last Rainforest, and the film was originally meant to be a much darker, more faithful adaptation of Vera Chapman's novel The King's Damosel.
 However, when Frederik Du Chau replaced the Kroyers as the director, he overhauled the storyline and turned it from a dark and faithful story into an very loose Disney-esque musical just to compete with Disney.
 It didn't work out so well and was a complete box-office failure.
 The move banished his career to the B and C lists in the end for it.

 Before the executives were through meddling, some main characters were renamed after their children.
 Kayley was originally Lynette in the book — as in Arthurian legend.

 Non-Singing Voice: Most of the cast, possibly because this wasn't initially written as a musical, so whether a given performer could sing would not have been a concern at the time he/she was cast.
-In addition, some of the original actors can sing, but it's possible that the songs were added in so late that either the contracts were already set in stone or the actors were no longer available.
+In addition, some of the original actors can sing, but it's possible that the songs were added in so late that either the contracts were already completed or the actors were no longer available.

 The vocal differences between speaking and singing voice actors are especially noticeable.
 For example, Kayley gains a very clear Irish lilt (provided by Andrea Corr) when she starts singing.